qingpu1988/LF-Disparity-Estimation-VS-Sub/README.md

 The train set and validation set can be downloaded in [Baidu Drive](https://pan.baidu.com/s/14pvZdMePc57S2UBqgAjxZg?pwd=dhuu)

 The GT disparity maps for test scenes are AES-encoded, and a Matlab evaluation script  (.p file) is provided for standardized evaluation. ****They will be released soon after the manuscript is accpted****

+ We also propose VS-Sub for LF disparity estimation, which upsamples LF feature in the macropixel image (MacPI) domain and employs a viewpoint selection layer (VS Conv) to construct the subpixel cost volume, as illustarated below.